12 Inspiring Civic Engagement Examples [Smart Initiatives]

 How to Create Your Own Seasonal Community Guide

-Step 4.
-Add photos.
+Step 4: Add photos.
 Incorporate photos from previous years to promote recurring events.
 If you don’t have any, begin taking photos at events or ask for citizen-submitted photos.
-Maintaining an organized database of photos for future use.
+Maintain an organized database of photos for future use.
 If you don’t have a staff member that can be dedicated to this process, consider using an intern.

-Step 10.
-Distribute extra copies.
-Keep extra copies in local offices (park and rec facilities, city hall, community service office, etc.).
+Step 10: Distribute extra copies.
+Keep extra copies for municipal officials to share with residents in local offices (park and rec facilities, city hall, community service office, etc.).

 5. Environmental Science Workshop, Watsonville, CA Public Works & Utilities